Computational Genomics at the University of Montana

 as dual-coding exons.

-The lab has open positions for motivated postdocs and PhD students.
+of Montana.
+We have open positions for motivated postdocs and PhD students.

 Please drop me a line if you'd like to discuss possibilities.